pitch-io/uix/docs/react-server-components.md

 Server components are defined in `.clj` files and run on server.
 The purpose of a server component is to render HTML (or RSC payload).
 Server components can access database, fetch data and render client components.

-Since server components run on Clojure JVM, they do not have access to any of JavaScript APIs.
+Since server components run in Clojure JVM, they do not have access to any of JavaScript APIs.

 A typical server component looks like a normal UIx component.